tony2037/KOLBrandHub/kol-brand-hub/README.md

 3. Vercel will automatically detect Next.js and configure the deployment

 For more details, check the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

+## OAuth Configuration

+The application supports OAuth login with Google and Facebook.
+To enable these providers:

+1. See `OAUTH_SETUP.md` for detailed setup instructions
+2. Configure OAuth providers in your Supabase dashboard
+3. Add OAuth credentials to Supabase Authentication settings

 ## License